thilina4321/thilina4321/README.md

 - 🔭 I’m currently studing at **Institute of technology university of Moratuwa**

-- 🌱 I’ have 8 months experience as Intern software engineer @ Arimac.
+- 🌱 I’ have 8 months Industry experience as Intern software engineer @ Arimac.

 - 💬 Ask me about **MERN STACK**